kaimcbride/kmc-blog/content/posts/personal-photographic-history/index.md

 images that document a very important year of my life.

 <li><b>Summer 2001,</b><i> Lenoir NC,</i> living in Lenoir with Rachel for the
 summer.
-I once again have access to her mother's darkroom, and the time (if not money) to start working with my Deardorff again.
+I once again have access to their darkroom, and the time (if not money) to start working with my Deardorff again.
 It's instant love from the first negatives that are processed.
 I also fall in love with downtown Lenoir and spend many a hot day walking all over setting up my camera.
 I become a regular and recognisable site on the old main street.
-When we leave at the beginning of September I have a nice portfolio of work, drymounted and ready for presentation, to take with me.
+When we leave at the beginning of September I have a nice portfolio of work, dry mounted and ready for presentation, to take with me.

-<li><b>October 2001,</b><i> New York City,</i> the economy is gone in NY.
+<li><b>October 2001,</b><i> New York City,</i> in the aftermath of 9/11 the economy is gone in NY.
 Can't
 afford to stay.
 I return to Boston and TechSquare.
 I find out that my photograph Burns Oil from Lenoir has won 2nd place for B&W photo from Caldwell County Arts Council's